 Fundamental Differences Between Open Source and Proprietary IT Asset Management Software

-In this post, we’ll take a look at the fundamental differences between these two sets of products.
-We’ll compare their basic features, licensing characteristics, after-sales support, and even financial aspects such as initial costs and TCO.
-Hopefully, when you’re done reading, you can choose the best ITAM solution for your organisation.
+In this guide, we’ll take a look at the fundamental differences between these two sets of products.
+As well as comparing basic features, licensing characteristics, after-sales support, and financial aspects such as initial costs and TCO.
+We’ll cover:

-Features of Open Source and Proprietary IT Asset Management Software
+Open Source and Proprietary IT Asset Management Software Features

 Proprietary products, on the other hand, can be easily enhanced through readily available third party plug-ins and add-ons that are fully compatible with the products or – better yet – come from the same company who developed the product itself.
 There are also other features that aren’t as critical as the basic functions but provide great value nevertheless.